d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 ## 1 0.0380117 0.9167799 0.6602173 0.01468242 0.07362356
 ```

-The `Kappa` statistic is now 0.68 (it was 0.66 for the `winner_rpart`), with a 0.05 standard deviation.
+The `Kappa` statistic is now 0.66 (it was also 0.66 for the `winner_rpart`), with a 0.07 standard deviation.
 Again: good results!

 # Variable Importance

-One last thing to check is the Variable Importance.
-CART is a *greedy* algorithm, meaning that it chooses the best split at each node without any consideration of the potential benefit on the overall tree performance of choosing another split.
-This way it is possible to end up with a tree with some apparently relevant variables missing.
+One last thing to check is the *Variable Importance*.
+CART is a *greedy* algorithm, meaning that it chooses the best split at each node without any consideration of the potential benefit on the overall tree performance of choosing a different one.
+This way it is possible to end up with a tree with some *apparently relevant* variables missing.

-The *Variable Importance* in `rpart` is calculated not only taking into account the goodness of the split for variables that are actually in the tree, but also for the `surrogate` variables (the variables used in case the main variable is missing for the observation).
-We can see next that there are many more variables than in the tree.
+The *Variable Importance* in `rpart` is calculated not only taking into account the goodness of the split for variables that are actually in the tree, but also for the `surrogate` variables (the variables used in case the main variable is missing for an observation).
+We can see next that there are many more variables than in the original tree.

 ```r